 Having graduated with a Bachelor of Music from the Queensland Conservatorium of Music in 2010, Kiandra subsequently went onto study on both the Opera Queensland (2011) and Opera Australia (2012) Young Artist Programmes.
-During this time in Australia Kiandra was awarded several prizes and awards, most notably a scholarship for one year’s study at the Mozarteum Institute in Salzburg, Austria from the Australian Singing Competition (2010), which she undertook in late 2012 after making her international debut in Tokyo, performing the role of Norina Don Pasquale for Opera Australia.
+During this time Kiandra was awarded several prizes and awards, most notably a scholarship for one year’s study at the Mozarteum Institute in Salzburg, Austria from the Australian Singing Competition (2010) which she undertook in late 2012 after making her international debut in Tokyo, performing the role of Norina Don Pasquale for Opera Australia.

-2013 Salzburg Festival Young Singer’s Project, performing; Konstanze Die Entführung aus dem Serail für Kinder, Pamina Die Zauberflöte für Kinder, der Friedensbote Rienzi and Una voce dal Cielo Don Carlos conducted by Sir Antonio Pappano.
+2013 Salzburg Festival Young Singer’s Project, where she performed; Konstanze Die Entführung aus dem Serail für Kinder, Pamina Die Zauberflöte für Kinder, der Friedensbote Rienzi and Una voce dal Cielo Don Carlos conducted by Sir Antonio Pappano.

 After graduating from the Jette Parker Young Artist Programme in July 2015, Kiandra was awarded the ‘Culturarte Prize’ in the 23rd Edition of Plácido Domingo’s Operalia - The World Opera Competition which was held at The Royal Opera House, Covent Garden.
 She then returned to the Royal Opera House for the 2015/16 season to cover the role of Zerlina Don Giovanni on a company tour to Japan and reprised the role of Echo Ariadne auf Naxos in Christof Loy’s beloved production.

-In December 2015 Kiandra made her house role debut at Theâtre an der Wien performing the role of First Niece in a new production of Peter Grimes, directed by Christof Loy which won the award for ‘Best New Production’ at The 2016 International Opera Awards.
+In December 2015 Kiandra made her house role debut at Theatre an der Wien performing the role of First Niece in a new production of Peter Grimes, directed by Christof Loy which won the award for ‘Best New Production’ at The 2016 International Opera Awards.